oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ## C.2: Internal Hyperlinks

-Cross-links to a section header within a document use the same hyperlink structure as links to web document, with a specific format for the `(link)` portion.
-As an example, the following
+Cross-links to a section header or figure label within a document use the same hyperlink structure as ordinary web links, but with a specific format for the `(link)` portion.
+As an example, the following source:
-source:

 ```
 [3.2.2 A Level 3 Heading](#322-a-level-3-heading)